Teen Wolf poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Scott chooses to embrace his wolf identity publicly during a basketball game, transforming in front of the entire school.
 This active choice launches him into a new world of popularity and confidence., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False victory turns dark: Scott realizes his wolf persona is taking over his life.
+Notably, this crucial beat False victory turns dark: Scott realizes his wolf persona is taking over his life.
 Pamela only likes the Wolf, not Scott.
 His relationships with real friends suffer.
 The stakes raise—he's losing himself., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 69 minutes (75% through) represents the emotional nadir.
 Here, Scott hits rock bottom when he realizes he's completely lost himself to the Wolf persona.
 His relationship with Boof is damaged, his team relies on a gimmick rather than skill, and he faces the death of his authentic self., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.